-Note: Alliances and Coalitions are considered employee groups for this purpose and are eligible to be SSSG's.
+Note: Alliances and Coalitions are considered employee groups for this purpose and may be SSSGs.

-- (b) Any group with which an FEHB carrier enters into an agreement to provide health care services is a potential SSSG (including separate lines of business, government entities, groups that have multi-year contracts, and groups having point of service products). - (c) Exceptions to the general rule stated in paragraph (b) of this section are (and the following groups must be excluded from SSSG consideration): - (1) Groups the carrier rates by the method of retrospective experience rating; - (2) Groups consisting of the carriers own employees; - (3) Medicaid groups, Medicare groups, and groups that have only a stand alone benefit (such as dental only); and - (4) A purchasing alliance whose rate-setting is mandated by the State or local government.
+- (b) Any group, including HIPICS or Purchasing Alliances, with which an FEHB carrier enters into an agreement to provide health care services may be an SSSG (including separate lines of business, government entities, groups that have multi-year contracts, and groups having point of service products). - (c) Exceptions to the general rule stated in paragraph (b) of this section are (and the following groups must be excluded from SSSG consideration): - (1) Groups the carrier rates by the method of retrospective experience rating; - (2) Groups consisting of the carriers own employees; - (3) Medicaid groups, Medicare groups, and groups that have only a stand alone benefit (such as dental only); and - (4) A purchasing alliance whose rate-setting is mandated by the State or local government.